logo

 - Coudekerque-Branche in Northern France, next to Dunkirk: Ets Dickson, Walrawe Co.,

-- in Douarnenez, Brittany region, "Bélignic Company",
+- in the Douarnenez, Brittany region, "Bélignic Company,"

 - Paris: Cocatre Company.